The Snapchat Advertising Guide: How Your Ecommerce Brand Can Use Snapchat Ads

 3. Web view

-Not only do Snapchat’s mobile-friendly views make it easy to stay engaged, it’s Swipe Up feature is a game changer.
-Sending the user to a mobile-only landing page gives marketers a huge advantage by selling to their audience at the click of a button.
+Not only do Snapchat’s mobile-friendly views make it easy to stay engaged, but it’s Swipe Up feature is a game-changer.
+Sending the user to a mobile-only optimized landing page gives marketers a huge advantage by selling to their audience at the click of a button.